 Multi-monitor setup is bliss.
 It helps professionals with their work and be more productive.
 Over the past several years, Windows has managed to offer one of the best multi-monitor features.
 Users can plug in an additional monitor and seamlessly access their work on both displays.
 This is particularly useful for graphic designers, gamers, and other professionals who require a larger screen real estate.

-Move Taskbar to the second monitor
+Move Taskbar to the second monitor in Windows 11

 - Right-click on the Taskbar.
 Uncheck Lock the taskbar.